AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Manage files/Manage back-to-origin configurations.md

     -   Naming conventions

-        The URL used by OSS to obtain an object is `http(s)://MirrorURL+ObjectName`, which indicates the name of the requested object.
-For example, the origin URL configured for a bucket is `https://aliyun.com`, and the example.jpg requested object is not in the bucket.
-OSS obtains the object from `https://aliyun.com/example.jpg` and stores the object as example.jpg.
+        The URL used by OSS to obtain an object is in the following format: `http(s)://MirrorURL+ObjectName`.
+ObjectName indicates the name of the requested object.
+For example, the origin URL configured for a bucket is `https://aliyun.com`, and the requested object named example.jpg does not exist in the bucket.
+OSS obtains the object by using `https://aliyun.com/example.jpg` and then stores the obtained object as example.jpg.

     -   Rules for failed back-to-origin requests

-        If a requested object is not found in the origin, HTTP status code 404 is returned to OSS, and OSS returns the same status code to the user.
-If the origin returns a non-200 HTTP status code to indicate an error, such as object retrieval failures due to network-related errors, OSS returns HTTP status code `424 MirrorFailed` to users.
+        If the object that you request is not found in the origin, the origin returns HTTP status code 404 to OSS.
+OSS then returns the same HTTP status code to you.
+If the origin returns a non-200 HTTP status code to OSS to indicate an error such as object retrieval failures due to network errors, OSS returns HTTP status code `424 MirrorFailed` to you.

     -   x-oss-tag response header

-        When OSS returns objects obtained by using mirroring-based back-to-origin, OSS adds the `x-oss-tag` response header and sets its value to `MIRROR + Space + url_decode (origin URL)`.
+        When OSS returns an object obtained from the origin, OSS adds the `x-oss-tag` header to the response and sets its value to `MIRROR + Space + url_decode (origin URL)`.
 Example:

         ```
         x-oss-tag:MIRROR http%3a%2f%2fwww.example-domain.com%2fdir1%2fimage%2fexample_object.jpg